 The goal of investing in stocks is to earn profits, not take losses.
 Still, there are some instances in which it could make sense to sell at a loss.

 Day trading is one way of selling stocks, but it can carry significant risks.
-According to the US Securities and Exchange Commission (SEC) , day trades are the purchasing and selling (or vice versa) of the same stock on the same day.
+Day trades are the purchasing and selling (or vice versa) of the same stock on the same day.
 Here, traders are attempting to gain profit through short-term trades — typically through the use of technical or market analyses, which can require an in-depth knowledge of the intricacies of trading.

 Offloading Low Performing Stocks

-Even if an investor conducts thorough research on a company before buying a stock, they may later realize that the stock wasn’t a boon for their portfolio.
-If a purchased stock continues to decline in value over time, investors may opt to offload the low performing stock.
+Even if investors conduct thorough research on a company before buying a stock, they may later realize it wasn’t a boon for their portfolio.
+If a purchased stock continues to decline in value over time, investors may opt to offload the low-performing stock.